owickstrom/wickstrom.tech/src/_posts/2019-03-02-property-based-testing-in-a-screencast-editor-introduction.md

 what still remains to be improved.

-For example, I'll explain how using PBT helped me find and fix bugs in the specification and implementatoin of Komposition's video classifier.
+For example, I'll explain how using PBT helped me find and fix bugs in the specification and implementation of Komposition's video classifier.
 Those were bugs that would be very hard to find using example-based tests or using a static type system!